cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

 1. Detect which spans of words within the input text correspond to entities of interest
 2. Classify those detected text spans into a pre-determined set of entity types

 The Entity Recognizer uses a Machine-Learned Sequence Labeling model to look at each word in the input query sequentially and assign a label to it.
 It is trained using labeled training data where queries are annotated to mark entity spans along with their corresponding entity types.
 We train a separate entity recognition model for each user intent since the types of entities required to satisfy the end goal vary from intent to intent.
-We will get into the details of build entity recognition models in :doc:`Entity Recognizer </entity_recognition>`.
+We will get into the details of build entity recognition models in :doc:`Entity Recognizer`.